mjshaffer117/bookbot/README.md

 # bookbot
-CLI Python program that generates a report about text from a passed file. bookbot is my first project!
+CLI Python program that generates a report about text from a passed file.

+bookbot is a boot.dev assignment.